A Practical Guide to the Agile Product Canvas

 Anything beyond that is overdoing it.
 Remember, we’re trying to create a “plan” that is easily adjusted for change.
 The bigger and more detailed the plan, the more rigid and harder it is to change.

-While the Product Vision & Canvas methodology is advocated by Mendix due to the successes we’ve had with it, it is by no means the only methodology out there.
-Even when following different methodologies, such as a “Sprint Zero”, this blogpost will be of great value, for it offers insight into the types of questions that should be answered to prepare for a project.
+While the Product Vision and Product Canvas methodology are advocated by Mendix due to the successes we’ve had, it is by no means the only methodology out there.
+Even when following different methodologies, such as a “Sprint Zero,” this blog post will be of great value, for it offers insight into the types of questions that should be answered to prepare for a project.

 The first step is to create a high-level vision for the project.
 This is done using the Product Vision Board.
-Because this part is pretty straight forward, we won’t go into detail in this blogpost.
+Because this part is pretty straightforward, we won’t go into deep detail in this blog post.

 Product Vision Board